 Besides these subs we don’t recommend making other substitutions.

 For gluten free, we have had the best of luck with King Arthur Measure for Measure flour and then use a gluten free graham cracker.
+You will need to use Yummallo for a soy free vegan marshmallow.

 Yes!
 Let cool completely and then leave in an air tight container on the counter for up to 5 days.